Herazur/bmiCalculator/README.md

 ## Your Life in Weeks

-# UPDATE
-We've moved away from repl.it for coding exercises.
-Check out the new exercises on Coding Rooms with automated submissions.

 # Instructions

 I was reading this article by Tim Urban - Your Life in Weeks and realised just how little time we actually have.